 Have you ever said, "I laughed so hard I wet my pants?"
 Urine leakage, or urinary incontinence, is not a laughing matter.
+Sometimes described as having an overactive bladder, urinary incontinence is actually an involuntary release of urine and can have a wide range of severity depending on the individual.
 It is a common condition, affecting millions of women, with several treatment options, including physical therapy.

 What are the causes?

-Many factors can contribute to urinary incontinence.
+Many factors can contribute to the cause of urinary incontinence.
 They may include child birth, hormonal changes, nerve damage, weak muscles, excess weight or infections.
 It can affect women of all ages, from young athletes to the elderly.

 - Do you leak when you laugh, cough, exercise or change positions?